Disability Support Services

 • Show up on time for your exams.
 If you arrive late for an exam, you must either use the remaining time or contact the instructor for authorization to reschedule.
 There is no guarantee that the instructor will permit a makeup exam.

 • Confirm application of all of your needed accommodations prior to beginning the exam.
-Inform a Testing Center staff member if you have any problems with or did not recieve you needed accommodations.
+Inform a Testing Center staff member if you have any problems with or did not receive you needed accommodations.

 • Cancel your exam request through the Testing Center if, for any reason, you have decided not to take your exam at their facility.